dotnet/csharplang/proposals/csharp-9.0/function-pointers.md

 Syntactically though invocation is identical for both constructs.

 The ECMA-335 definition of method pointers includes the calling convention as part of the type signature (section 7.1).
 The default calling convention will be `managed`.
-Unmanaged calling conventions can by specified by putting an `unmanaged` keyword afer the `delegate*` syntax, which will use the runtime platform default.
+Unmanaged calling conventions can be specified by putting an `unmanaged` keyword afer the `delegate*` syntax, which will use the runtime platform default.
 Specific unmanaged conventions can then be specified in brackets to the `unmanaged` keyword by specifying any type starting with `CallConv` in the `System.Runtime.CompilerServices` namespace, leaving off the `CallConv` prefix.
 These types must come from the program's